 To provide cleaner air, all gasolines in the United States are now required to contain additives that help prevent engine and fuel system deposits from forming, allowing the emission control system to work properly.
-In most cases, you should not have to add anything to the fuel.
+In most cases, nothing should have to be added to the fuel.
 However, some gasolines contain only the minimum amount of additive required to meet U.S. Environmental Protection Agency regulations.
 To help keep fuel injectors and intake valves clean, or if the vehicle experiences problems due to dirty injectors or valves, look for gasoline that is advertised as TOP TIER Detergent Gasoline.